omaromeir/stat540-2014-project/README.md

 ### Data Description

 <!--
+0. Source of data?
 1. what is being measured?
 2. with what platform?
 3. how many samples?
-4. are replicates biological or technical?-->
+4. are replicates biological or technical?
+How many replicates are there?-->

+0. Public data set.
 1. Differentially regulated genes.
 2. High-density cDNA microarrays?
 3. 31 samples, split into 3 groups: 11 control samples, 10 Crohn's disease patients, 10 ulcerative colitis patients.
 Each sample is from a different individual (patient or control).
 4. Biological?
+34561 replicates.

 ### Work Plan